-Name: Date Completed: CLIN ICAL ASSESSMENT SUMMARY Blackouts; loss of coordination; some - 11 1 Yrs.
-Education: 20 Marital Status: M/C NM S D W Employment Status: + ull-Yung No. of Alcohol- or Drug-related Arrests: gest no. mos. purposely abstinent : $\frac{1}{\sqrt{2}}$ Family History of Alc.
-Problems: $(\Upsilon)^{-2}$ Prior A/D treatment: Y (N) Describ Ų blem.
-Describes self at steady drunker. who mostly drink a liquor when alone.
-Alcohol Consequences: 3 days m issed work; cognitive impairment; affective problems when combines drinking with cannabis; av Anna No. of Yrs. problem drinking: No. of Yrs. heavy drinking: 24 No. days morning drinking in past yr.: A Timeline 100 No of days Abstinent 256 No. of days 5 - 9 SDs Past 360 days No. of days 1 - 4 SDs No. of days ≥ 10 SDs Drinking (Patterns, features, or use character with a few abstring more an weekens IDS (heavy use situations in past yr.): istics): Consistent moderately heavy intake t Jays thrown in lately.
-Now focusing ls.
-Faisly flat profile - not much differentiation.
-SCQ (vulnerability): Reports s elf as most vulnerable in control testing ien affectively aroused (positive or negative).
-Goal: Abstinance.
-Additional Observations: Quit Sma oking 13 years prior.
-Resolved drug oblem.
-18 years prior.

-The excerpt from her Timeline shown in Figure 11.15 is representative of her drinking for the pretreatment year and shows a pattern of typically drinking six or seven drinks on 5 days per week.
+Name: Date Completed: CLINICA AL ASSESSMENT SUMMARY ADS Score: 21 ADS Components: B(cake to - loss of condination; some sickness next day ackouts; loss of coordination; some Education: 20 Marital Status: M/CJ NM S D W Employment Status: Full-Yime No. of Alcohol- or Drug-related Arrests: No. of Jobs lost due to Alcohol or Drug use in past year.: • oo. mos. purposely abstinent : Family History of Alc.
+Problems: (Y) - 2 Prior A/D treatment: Y N Describe: who mostly drinks !
+Alcohol Consequences: 3 days miss sed work : countive impairment: allestive problems wh sed work; cognitive impairment; sen combines drinking with cannabis; Some blackouts.
+Other Drug Use: Prescribed Afarax.
+Occasional cannabis, but doesn't see it as problem o. of Yrs. heavy drinking: 24 No. days morning drinking in past yr.: 4 Timeline 100 No of days Abstinent 256 No. of days 5 - 9 SDs Past 360 days more on weekends.
+Lays thrown in lately.
+Now focusing (neavy use situations in past yr.): aisly flat profile - not much differentiation.
+SCQ (vulnerability): Reports self as most rulnerable in control testing situations and when affectively aroused (positive or negative).
+Goal: Abstinence. , 9 Additional Observations: Quit Smoke ng 13 years prior.
+Resolved Ing pretreatment year and shows a pattern of typically drinking six or seven drinks on 5 days per week.
 Her IDS profile, which appears as Figure 11.16, reflects the undifferentiated general elevation discussed earlier.
 In Homework Assignment 1 she described her most serious problem drinking situation as when she was alone at home.
 She estimated that such situations constituted about 75% of all of her problem drinking episodes.
 The major variation in situations was that on weekdays she began drinking later in the evenings, whereas on weekends she started earlier.
 She described her second most serious type of problem drinking situation as getting drunk at parties or when visiting with friends, which accounted for about 15% of her problem drinking occasions.
 The third problem drinking situation was when she was thinking about her mother.
 She reported that such circumstances were associated with about 10% of her problem drinking and that it was a virtual certainty that she would drink heavily in such situations.
 Interestingly, she reported that on rare occasions (2% of all drinking occasions) she was able to limit her drinking to small amounts without adverse consequences.
 Such situations were limited to her work environment (e.g., office Christmas party, business lunch).